taleinat/byteshift_strstr/README.md

 ===========

-`byteshift_strstr()` can be significantly faster than most sub-string search algorithms when searching for relatively small sub-strings (such as words) or when searching through text with a very small alphabet (such as DNA sequences).
+`byteshift_strstr()` can be significantly faster than most sub-string search algorithms in various cases.
+Scenarios where it is expected to be significantly faster than the alternatives when searching for relatively small sub-strings (such as words) or when searching through text with a very small alphabet (such as DNA sequences).

+The high performance is achieved by doing very little processing for the majority of characters, by using a minimal amount of working memory and by keeping pre-processing to a minimum.

-If performance is important, benchmarking the relevant function with actual data on the intended hardware is highly recommended.
+If performance is important, run some benchmarks with your actual data!
 This should be relatively easy since these functions have the same interface as their common counterparts.

-It is worth noting that the worst case complexity of the algorithm used by these functions is `O(n × m)`, where `n` is the length of the string and `m` the length of the sub-string.
+The worst case complexity of the algorithm used by these functions is `O(n × m)`, where `n` is the length of the string and `m` the length of the sub-string.
 This is the same as the naive brute-force algorithm.

 However, in most realistic scenarios it will run with linear complexity (`O(n)`). `O(n)` is also the best-case complexity of the algorithm, since it processes every character of the string being searched.
-The high performance is achieved by doing very little processing for the majority of characters.

 Algorithm and Implementation
 ----------------------------